OpenBB-finance/OpenBB/CONTRIBUTING.md

 └──────────────────┴───────────────────────┴────────┴──────────────┘
 ```

-If a new menu is being added the code looks like this:
+When adding a new menu, the code looks like this:

 ```python
 @log_start_end(log=logger)